DIDSR/calzone/paper/paper.md

 $$
 \text{ICI} = \frac{1}{n}\sum_{i=1}^{n} |f(p_i)-p_i|
 $$
 where $f$ is the fitting function and $p$ is the predicted probability.
 The curve fitting is usually done with Locally Weighted Scatterplot Smoothing (LOWESS).
 However, it is possible to use any curve fitting method to calculate the ICI.
+One possible altenatively is to use the Cox's calibration result and calculate the average difference between the predicted probability and the estimated true probability from the curve.
 In `calzone`, we provide Cox's ICI and loess ICI support while the user can also use any curve fitting method to calculate the ICI using functions in `calzone`.
 ```python
 from calzone.metrics import (
     cox_regression_analysis,